 For a modern eclectic kitchen design, mix and match a few of the kitchen design ideas below and you’re guaranteed to get your guests talking.
 Best thing about creating an eclectic interior design is that you can achieve this look with simple but clever decorating ideas, without having to remodel your entire kitchen.

 If you have stylish crockery, mementos or found objects of interest, why keep them hidden away in cupboards?
-Mix and match different objects using contrasting colours and eras, and use your shelving to showcase them.
-For a rustic flavour, opt for reclaimed wooden shelves.
+Mix and match different objects using contrasting colors and eras, and use your shelving to showcase them.
+For a rustic flavor, opt for reclaimed wooden shelves.
 They look great when contrasted with a bright, Moroccan tiled backsplash.

 Visual repetitions will help bring your eclectic design together and prevent the room from looking chaotic.
-Choose a colour or geometric shape that is repeated across ornaments and in pictures and wall hangings or even some parts of your kitchen cabinets.
-If your room has a brightly coloured focal point, this would be a strong colour to repeat in accents throughout the room.
-Make sure your overall colour palette fits well together and that it doesn’t overwhelm the onlookers when trying to create a colourful kitchen.
+Choose a color or geometric shape that is repeated across ornaments and in pictures and wall hangings or even some parts of your kitchen cabinets.
+If your room has a brightly colored focal point, this would be a strong color to repeat in accents throughout the room.
+Make sure your overall color palette fits well together and that it doesn’t overwhelm the onlookers when trying to create a colorful kitchen.

 Sleek, modern kitchens aren’t for everyone, and upcycling is a great way to add lived in, vintage touches to your kitchen design.
 Add small elements such as turning cool-looking wine or gin bottles into candle holders or vases for wild flowers; or make vintage furniture like shabby chic chairs, traditional pub bar stools, or (if you have the space) even an old country kitchen-style dresser a focal point of your kitchen design.